Theia-Finance-Labs/trisk.analysis/README.md

 Example showcased in the [Portfolio Analysis](https://theia-finance-labs.github.io/trisk.analysis/articles/portfolio-analysis.html) vignette.

 ### Sensitivity analysis
 A wrapper function called `run_trisk_sa()` is provided if you'd like to generate a set of Trisk runs with different parameters configurations.
-The results obtained can be plotted using functions included in the package, or used differently in your analysis pipeline.
+The results obtained can be plotted using functions included in the package, or integrated in your analysis pipeline.
 Example showcased in the [Sensitivity Analysis](https://theia-finance-labs.github.io/trisk.analysis/articles/sensitivity-analysis.html) vignette.